Understanding your search structure

 Tier 3 filters cannot be pre-configured, but can be added permanently to a Saved Dive.
 This differs to Tier 1 & 2 filters, in that you can save a Tier 3 to a particular Dive, and it doesn’t affect any other searches.
 When you save a Tier 1 or 2 filter, the settings in this reflect across all searches it’s used in.

 How to make a Tier Filter

-In Manage head to Settings, and into Tier Filters, then click on either New Tier 1 Filter or New Tier 2 Filter to get started.
+1. Head to Manage > Settings > Tier Filters, then click on either New Tier 1 Filter or New Tier 2 Filter to get started.

 How to edit a Tier Filter

 There are two ways to do this.The first is to head back into Manage > Settings > Tier Filters, and select the one you'd like to update from either the Tier 1 Filters or Tier 2 Filters tabs.
 Update the filters within the Tier Filter, the same way as you did in the initial setup, and click Save.

 The second (recommended) method:

 Click on the pencil icon of the Tier filter within your Deep Dive in Listen or Respond to open up a window on the right, then edit your filters and/or any other info on the Tier Filter, and click Save.